-- Remote test execution - Different test execution isolation models provided by the test runner (process, container, virtual machine) - Distributed execution of tests across a pool of any combination of processes, containers, virtual machines, etc. - · Parallel execution of tests - Optimized runners for a given environment and or test type (for instance, a runner written in RUST to run tests written in RUST in an environment that already has RUST installed but not much else) - · Notification of execution results to many simultaneous "status servers"
+- · Remote test execution - Different test execution isolation models provided by the test runner (process, container, virtual machine) - Distributed execution of tests across a pool of any combination of processes, containers, virtual machines, etc. - Parallel execution of tests

-- Disconnected test execution, so that results can be saved to a device and collected by the runner - Simplified and automated deployment of the runner component into execution environments such as containers and virtual machines
+- Optimized runners for a given environment and or test type (for instance, a runner written in RUST to run tests written in RUST in an environment that already has RUST installed but not much else) - Notification of execution results to many simultaneous "status servers" - · Disconnected test execution, so that results can be saved to a device and collected by the runner - Simplified and automated deployment of the runner component into execution environments such as containers and virtual machines

-Current and N(ext) Runner components of Avocado
+NRunner and Legacy Runner components of Avocado

-Whenever we mention the current architecture or implementation, we are talking about:
+Whenever we mention the current architecture or implementation, we are talking about the nrunner.
+It includes:

+- avocado list command - avocado run command - avocado.core.resolver module to resolve tests - avocado.core.spawners modules to spawn tasks

+Whenever we talk about legacy runner, we are talking about:

-- avocado list command
+- avocado list --loader command

-- avocado run command
+- avocado run --test-runner=runner command

 - avocado.core.loader module to find tests

-Whenever we talk about the N(ext)Runner, we are talking about:

-- avocado list --resolver command - avocado run --test-runner=nrunner command - avocado.core.resolver module to resolve tests - avocado.core.spawners modules to spawn tasks